 Live Tax Free in Ireland With The Irish Version of Remittance Tax

-Ireland is an attractive location for High Net Worth Individual to relocate to.
+Ireland is an attractive location for High Net Worth Individuals to relocate to.

-Ireland offers the remittance basis of tax, very similar to the UK.
-If you become tax resident of Ireland and are classed as non-domiciled your income from overseas sources will only be taxed if you send it to Ireland.
+Ireland offers the remittance basis of tax, which is very similar to the UK.
+If you become a tax resident of Ireland and are classed as non-domiciled, your income from overseas sources will only be taxed if you send it to Ireland.

 Ireland offers great links to the rest of Europe.
 It’s a short flight away from London or Paris.
 There’s spectacular scenery and friendly locals.

 If you structure your affairs carefully, you can live tax free in Ireland.

 Liberty Mundo are specialists in tax minimization and asset protection.
 We help high net worth clients with lowering their taxes worldwide and relocation to more tax friendly countries.
 We can help form offshore companies, obtain second citizenships and eliminate your tax bill.
 Get in touch here to become a client.